DataDog/documentation/content/en/monitors/guide/change-alert.md

 ## Overview

 Metric monitors are one of the most commonly used type of monitor.
-Monitors that use a change alert detection method can be a bit confusing given their nature and additional options.
-Use this guide to learn how change alert monitors work and how to troubleshoot change alert evaluations.
+This guide clarifies the change alert detection method's behavior and its additional options.
+Learn how change alert monitors work and how to troubleshoot change alert evaluations.

 ## What are change alert monitors?
 Here is a breakdown of how monitors with the change detection method work: